scottjab/nix-ugreen-leds-controller/README.md

 Nix package and NixOS module for the [UGREEN LEDs Controller](https://github.com/miskcoo/ugreen_leds_controller), which controls LED lights on UGREEN's DX/DXP NAS Series devices.

+This package includes a unified Go service that replaces the original shell scripts for improved performance and maintainability.

 ## Usage

 ### Flake